-This 21-item multiple-choice test is suitable for undergraduates.
+The Tromsø Information Literacy Test (TILT) is a 21-item multiple-choice test is suitable for undergraduates.
 It assesses knowledge of three core facets of information literacy: source evaluation, source use, and information seeking.

 The test is appropriate for students in any discipline, geographical location, etc. It is free to use, and available also in Norwegian.

-The Information literacy knowledge test was developed in 2019 by academic librarian Ellen Nierenberg (with supervisors) as a part of her PhD research in Information literacy at UiT The Arctic University of Norway.
+TILT was developed in 2019 by academic librarian Ellen Nierenberg (with supervisors) as a part of her PhD research in Information literacy at UiT The Arctic University of Norway.
 The test exhibited evidence of reliability and validity in a number of different samples.
 For a detailed description of test development, and how it can be used together with the Source evaluation and Source use measures, please see our article:

 Nierenberg, E., Låg, T., & Dahl, T. I. (2021).
 Knowing and doing: The development of information literacy measures to assess knowledge and practice.
 Journal of Information Literacy, 15(2), 78–123. https://doi.org/10.11645/15.2.2795